 We saw this when a company would partner with a celebrity like Kylie Jenner, and send Kylie free products in an exchange for an Instagram post.
 Kylie Jenner’s followers would see the post, and connect to the product by either following a social media account or purchasing the product.
 At an average cost of $50,000 per post, the company converted thousands of Jenner’s followers into customers.
-This worked because Kylie Jenner has positioned her brand as being luxurious and desirable, attracting 82.6 million followers just on Instagram and netting over $28 million last year between her lip kits, modeling, TV appearances, and social media ads.
+According to the analysis set forth by the Edge Marketings Gold Coast office This worked because Kylie Jenner has positioned her brand as being luxurious and desirable, attracting 82.6 million followers just on Instagram and netting over $28 million last year between her lip kits, modeling, TV appearances, and social media ads.
 Her success has skyrocketed over the past few years, exponentially growing the demand for sponsorships.

 But influencer marketing has become more sophisticated recently to include not just pure celebrities, but also other types of influencers.
 Deirdre Breakenridge, CEO of Pure Performance Communications, defines influencer marketing in an interview for Prezly: